1996 Pacific hurricane season: Systems

-Tropical Storm One-E
+Unnamed tropical storm (One-E)

 The season had an early start on May 13 when a tropical wave in the open ocean organized into Tropical Depression One-E. The depression moved west-northwest and strengthened into a tropical storm on May 14.
 On that day, the tropical storm reached its peak intensity, with maximum sustained winds at 50 mi/h and a minimum central pressure of 1000 hPa.
 Wind shear steadily weakened the cyclone until it dissipated early on May 17.
-This system was the only tropical storm to form in May during the period from 1992–99.
+This system was the only tropical storm to form in May during the period from 1992 to 1999.

-Tropical Storm One-E was not assigned a name because it was determined to be a tropical storm after the season was over.
+This storm was not assigned a name because it was determined to be a tropical storm after the season was over.
 The storm was initially forecast to become a tropical storm, but information available at the time did not warrant the upgrade.
 Subsequently, wind reports relayed from the US Coast Guard to the National Hurricane Center suggested that this cyclone was a tropical storm.

 This tropical cyclone impacted two ships.
-The first — called the True Blue — was near the fringes of the storm and escaped.
-The other — the trimaran Solar Wind — provided wind observations until communications with the vessel were lost after 0600 UTC on May 14.
+The first—called the True Blue—was near the fringes of the storm and escaped.
+The other—the trimaran Solar Wind—provided wind observations until communications with the vessel were lost after 0600 UTC on May 14.
 Despite a search by the US Coast Guard, the ship and its two-person crew were never found.